Dr. Donald R. Eastman III's Remarks

 There is much wisdom in Gardner's words.
 College is the time when most of us build the lives we will live as adults - for better or worse.

 You will have at Eckerd College an extraordinary opportunity to learn and to practice the values and the skills necessary for living a meaningful life in the 21st Century.
-Our year-long course, Western Heritage in a Global Context, initiates freshmen into the ultimate questions of life; and the senior capstone service-learning course, Quest for Meaning, challenges you to seek answers to questions of meaning and purpose in your own life.
+The year-long freshman course, Western Heritage in a Global Context, will initiate you into the ultimate questions of life, and the senior capstone service-learning course, Quest for Meaning, will challenge you to seek answers to questions of meaning and purpose in your own life.
 In between, an Eckerd education, in class and out, will prepare you for the jobs and graduate schools you will go on to from here.

-The second hymn we will sing tonight asks that we be granted courage: Building a better world requires great courage to take on the many forces of resistance to change.
+The second hymn we will sing tonight asks that we be granted courage: Building a better world which requires great courage to take on the many forces of resistance to change.
 Winston Churchill famously said that, "Courage is rightly esteemed the first of all human qualities because it is the quality which guarantees all others."
+John F. Kennedy called courage "the most admirable of human virtues."

 Our aim as a College is nothing less than to offer you an educational experience that will inform your knowledge and imagination about how to build a better world, and to give you the confidence and courage to take on those challenges.

 Recognize, as you light your candles, that you are now an adult.
 The responsibility for your successes and your failures now lies with you.
-While we will do everything we can to support you and your ambitions while you are at Eckerd, the fact is that your intellectual and personal development and academic success depend less on us than on you.
-There is a banquet here, a feast – but you must demonstrate the discipline and the determination to enjoy it, to make it your own, and to prepare yourselves to lead lives of high achievement and noble purpose.
+While we will do everything we can to support you and your ambitions over the next four years, the fact is that your intellectual and personal development and academic success depend less on us than on you.
+There is a banquet here, a feast - but you must demonstrate the discipline and the determination to enjoy it, to make it your own, and to prepare yourselves to lead lives of high achievement and noble purpose.

-The great 20th Century poet William Butler Yeats wrote: "In dreams begin responsibilities."
-Tonight you join the community of Eckerd College, for 50 years a dream in the process of becoming a reality – a dream of an ideal society, with student learning and student self-governance at its very core.
-Everything about this College – the way it is organized, the architecture of the residence halls, the student-run activities program, the focus on mentoring and creating an academic program to fit the interests of each student – everything about this College seeks to provide you with the best possible environment for learning.
+As the great twentieth century poet William Butler Yeats, wrote: "In dreams begin responsibilities."
+Tonight you join the community of Eckerd College, for fifty years a dream in the process of becoming a reality - a dream of an ideal society, with student learning and student self-governance at its very core.
+Everything about this College - the way it is organized, the architecture of the residence halls, the student-run activities program, the focus on mentoring and creating an academic program to fit the interests of each student - everything about this College seeks to provide you with the best possible environment for learning.

 But that dream is only realized when students - individually and collectively - take up their responsibilities for self-governance on campus and off.
 I urge you - in your own self-interest, because you now are Eckerd College - I urge you to take up these new responsibilities, which is the exact price for all the new freedom you will have.